 Snapping is used to help edit geographic data in ArcGIS Pro.
 When snapping is enabled you are able to select a point from a point cloud scene layer to use during your edit session.

-Create separate point cloud scene layers if the extents of the scene layer includes areas where no point data exists.
-For example, it is not recommended to build a point cloud scene layer with data from each coast of North America, It is better to separate these datasets out into their own point cloud scene layers for the sake of performance.
+Create separate point cloud scene layers if the extent of the scene layer includes areas where no point data exists.
+For example, it is not recommended to build a point cloud scene layer with data from each coast of North America; it is better to separate these datasets out into their own point cloud scene layers for the sake of performance.

 Point thinning and scalability